francescaricci10/Clustering-on-Coffee-dataset-Unical-/README.md

-This study, based on the skills acquired during the Data Analysis and Statistical Models course of the Second Level MAster degree in Artificial
+This study, based on the skills acquired during the Data Analysis and Statistical Models course of the Second Level Master degree in Artificial
 Intelligence & Data Science (Unical), analyzes the coffee dataset from the R package *pgmm* with the aim of identifying groups of similar observations.

 Following a preliminary analysis of the variables and the clustering tendency, partitioning clustering, hierarchical clustering,